scalar-labs/scalar-kubernetes/docs/BackupNoSQL.md

 1. Check the pause completed time.

-   You must note the pause completed time to decide the concrete **period** that you can recover data using the PITR feature.
+   You must note the pause completed time to decide the concrete **period** that you can restore data using the PITR feature.

 1. Take a backup using the backup feature of each database.